pickr02/cumbria-moths/core/docs/docs-additional-pages.md

 id augue condimentum convallis et eget nibh.
 ```

 In the example above, the image won't float to the right as it did with the HTML example - there is no facility to do that in pure Markdown.
-However, if you have the occassional more sophisticated requirement like that, you can use HTML within a Markdown document.
+However, if you have the occasional more sophisticated requirement like that, you can use HTML within a Markdown document.
 So the example below would give exactly the same results as the HTML page:

 ```
 ## Project information